lukpueh/specification/tuf-spec.md

 the timestamp metadata file.
 In either case, the client MUST write the file to non-volatile storage as FILENAME.EXT.

-  * **3.1**. **Check against timestamp metadata.** The hashes and version number of the new snapshot metadata file MUST match the hashes (if any) and version number listed in the trusted timestamp metadata.
-If hashes and version do not match, discard the new snapshot metadata, abort the update cycle, and report the failure.
+  * **3.1**. **Check against timestamp role's snapshot hash.** The hashes number of the new snapshot metadata file MUST match the hashes (if any) listed in the trusted timestamp metadata.
+If hashes and do not match, discard the new snapshot metadata, abort the update cycle, and report the failure.

   * **3.2**. **Check signatures.** The new snapshot metadata file MUST have been signed by a threshold of keys specified in the trusted root metadata file.
 If the new snapshot metadata file is not signed as required, discard it, abort the update cycle, and report the signature failure.

+  * **3.3**. **Check against timestamp role's snapshot version.** The version number of the new snapshot metadata file MUST match the version number listed in the trusted timestamp metadata.
+If version version do not match, discard the new snapshot metadata, abort the update cycle, and report the failure.

-  * **3.3**. **Check for a rollback attack.**
+  * **3.4**. **Check for a rollback attack.**

-    * **3.3.1**.
+    * **3.4.1**.
 The version number of the trusted snapshot metadata file, if any, MUST be less than or equal to the version number of the new snapshot metadata file.
 If the new snapshot metadata file is older than the trusted metadata file, discard it, abort the update cycle, and report the potential rollback attack.

-    * **3.3.2**.
+    * **3.4.2**.
 The version number of the targets metadata file, and all delegated targets metadata files (if any), in the trusted snapshot metadata file, if any, MUST be less than or equal to its version number in the new snapshot metadata file.
 Furthermore, any targets metadata filename that was